RhineAI-Lab/rhine-var/README.md

 ### Room ID

-The `Same Room ID` manages the `Same State Variables`, and users who join will experience real-time multi-user collaboration.
+<room-id> can be any text, with each Room ID corresponding to a RhineVariable, and users who join with the same Room ID will experience real-time multi-user collaboration.

 Regarding the server-side, it will be mentioned below.